Blue Hole Regional Park

-Swimming reservations are now open!
+Swimming reservations open March 1st!
 Guests are able to purchase reservations for any day and time slot for the entire summer season.
 Our beautiful limestone picnic tables are also available to privately reserve.
 Blue Hole Regional Park is a natural, spring-fed swimming hole lined with the iconic Cypress Trees located deep in the heart of the Texas Hill Country.
 The whole family will enjoy swimming in crystal clear water, sunbathing on the grassy swim lawn, and of course, swinging on our famous rope swings.

 - $12 Adults (ages 13 to 59)